 Tip: If you have a newer version of iPad, such as iPad Pro 2018, which has no home button, you can force restart the iPad in this way: press the Volume Up button for one time, then press the Volume Down button, and finally long press the power button.

 If your iPad won't turn on after a complete battery drain, the first thing that you may want to do is to charge your iPad.
 Instead of charging the iPad by plugging it into a computer via USB cable, you should plug it into a workable iPad power adapter since the current and voltage needed to wake an iPad with a deeply discharged battery is higher than an iPhone charger or a computer can provide.

 Follow these steps to wake up the complete dead iPad:

-Plug iPad into it power adapter for 15 minutes and then try to power on.
+- Plug the iPad into its power adapter for 15 minutes and then try to power on.

-Note: please make sure that the iPad power adapter and USB cable is working properly.
+Note: please make sure that the iPad power adapter and the USB cable is working properly.

 Open iTunes on your computer (please make sure that your iTunes is in newest version.)

 Plug a lightning cable into your computer, leaving the other end of the cable unplugged.